Code-Institute-Submissions/AudioGame/testing.md

 -  Add Something to indicate how much of the game is left
 - -  Added progress counter in place of start button.
 As start button is now disabled however, opacity had to be assigned to '1'.

+-  On some large screens, the score area/ play buttons dip below the piano photo
+- -  The photo was set to 33% viewheight.
+This was changed to 260px to retain as much of the answer block within the screen as possible, and still see the play buttons/score area
 ## Bugs and potential future fixes/upgrades

 1. More than once, the randomised sound file is the exact same as the previous sound file.